GUIDE MENTORSHIP PROGRAM

 -

 A 1–2 week immersive experience with the LEAP guide team for aspiring wilderness leaders.
-Participants build leadership, whitewater, and base-camp skills while exploring a potential career and spending meaningful time on the river.
+Participants build leadership, whitewater, and base-camp skills while spending meaningful time on the river.
 Prior LEAP participation is recommended but not required.

 Expectations